jyotishkabiswas/ciril/README.md

 ### Why?

 Complex applications contain many sources of data which interact and must be kept consistent as data changes.
-Ciril provides a way to create bindings between data stores through
+Ciril provides a way to create bindings between data stores to make sure updating any one store keeps other stores up to date.
+Optionally, data can be functionally transformed between nodes, allowing the application to use computed values from data.

 ### Usage